Why configuration management is important for networks What are the 5 different types of network management?

 4. Is technology training an important element of the IT department, and do you see that as the employee's responsibility or something the company sponsors?

-In a continuously changing IT industry, keeping up with technology advances is more important than ever.
-It's critical for IT candidates to keep their skills sharp, while staying up to date on new technology.
-It's also important to deepen their skill set in relevant vendor technologies.
+In a continuously changing IT industry, it's more important than ever to keep up with technology advances.
+It's critical for candidates to keep their skills sharp and stay up to date on new technology.
+It's also important they deepen their skill set in relevant vendor technologies.

-The candidate should ask what role training plays in the hiring organization.
+The candidate should ask about the role of training in the hiring organization.
 Does the company have money for training, or does it expect job candidates to undertake that responsibility with their own resources?

 Depending on the candidate's potential role, the level of support from the organization for certifications and training could be a major factor in the candidate's decision to accept an offer.